Introduction to Git and GitHub

 $ git lfs install

-Tracking a Large File:
+Tracking Large Files:

 $ git lfs track "*.csv"